Naereen/web-sphinx/apk.en.rst

 * `Perfect Viewer <http://apk-dl.com/store/apps/details?id=com.rookiestudio.perfectviewer>`_ an awesome PDF reader (with `this plugin <http://apk-dl.com/store/apps/details?id=com.rookiestudio.perfectviewer.pdfplugin>`_), which also supports some other formats (`this other plugin <http://apk-dl.com/store/apps/details?id=com.rookiestudio.perfectviewer.x86>`_ can be required),
 * `Silent Boot <http://apk-dl.com/store/apps/details?id=com.antweb.silentboot>`_ to suppress any sound when booting, and to automatically put your device in quiet mode after booting,
 * `Smart Task Bar <http://apk-dl.com/store/apps/details?id=com.smart.taskbar>`_ a cool and small lateral bar, useful to easily access all your other apps without having to exit the current one,
-* `Super Backup <https://play.google.com/store/apps/details?id=com.idea.backup.smscontacts>`_ the best solution I found to backup your text messages, your contacts, your call diary, or your apps,
+* `Super Backup <https://play.google.com/store/apps/details?id=com.idea.backup.smscontacts>`_ is the best solution I found to backup your text messages, your contacts, your call diary, or your apps,
 * `Timer <https://f-droid.org/repository/browse/?fdid=org.dpadgett.timer>`_ a simple but effective chronometer,
 * `Traduction (Google™ Translate) <http://apk-dl.com/store/apps/details?id=com.google.Android.apps.translate>`_,
 * `TTPod <http://www.apk4fun.com/apk/2255/>`_, a very good music player, with some pretty original feature (you can ask it to be quiet after a certain amount of time, for when you go to bed for example),